THE MICROSOFT INTERVIEW

 Halfway through your interviews, you will be taken to lunch.
 Now with most companies, the lunch portion isn’t an interview, it’s more of a conversation; at Microsoft, you will be interviewed during lunch.
 Your last interview will be with someone known as the AS-AP which stands for “As Appropriate”.
 This AS-AP will have the final say of whether you’re hired or not.

 Each round will be a mix of Q/A and coding exercises.
 The Q/A portion is where they’ll ask you questions specific to your resume.
 It’s a good idea to practice answering behavioral/personal questions and as a best practice, be able to spend a minute or two talking about each line on your resume.
 One sentence answers are not going to cut it.

 Your coding questions will be centered around algorithms and data structures, so make sure you study up on them.
-Here is a list of the top 15 coding questions asked in a Microsoft interview.
+If you need a little extra practice, check out the link below.

 Note: If you have more experience (3-5 years) you can expect some system design questions.

 Be prepared to work through questions on a whiteboard and discuss your thought process, as your interviewer will look at how you approach problems, what questions you ask (this is key as the interviewer will only give a brief overview of the problem statement), and other approaches you may be able to take.
 In many cases, your interviewer is not so much concerned with whether or not you solved the problem (which is important) but rather how you think about the problem.
 It’s important to articulate your thought process throughout.

 Data structures you should know: